microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 {{< callout warning >}}

 Hostnames with `ngrok`'s free tunnels are not preserved.
 Each run will generate a different URL.
 This means that anytime a new `ngrok` tunnel is created, the older container will no longer be accessible.
 For production scenarios, please visit [the section below](#using-azureclient-with-azure-fluid-relay)

 {{< /callout >}}

-{{< callout note >}}

-You may need to install an additional dependency to make this demo compatible with Webpack 5.
-If you receive a compilation error related to a "buffer" package, please run `npm install -D buffer` and try again.
-This will be resolved in a future release of Fluid Framework.

-{{< /callout >}}